Numostanley/NetworkScanner/README.md

 # VulnScanner
-This is a prototype app for the network vulnerability scanner app
+This is a prototype app for a network vulnerability scanning SaaS application.